The Small Business

 Cyber Security Guy

-Welcome to my blog and podcast, where I share brutally honest views, sharp opinions, and lived experience from four decades in the technology trenches.
+Welcome to the blog and podcast, where we share brutally honest views, sharp opinions, and lived experience from four decades in the technology trenches.
 Whether you're here to read or tune in, expect no corporate fluff and no pulled punches.

 Everything here is personal.
-These are my thoughts, not those of my employer, clients, or any poor soul professionally tied to me.
+These are my and the team’s thoughts, not those of our employers, clients, or any poor soul professionally tied to me.
 If you’re offended, take it up with me, not them.

 What you’ll get here (and on the podcast):